Sanganer: Places of historical importance

 Sanganer is a famous pilgrimage town for the Jain community because of a very ancient Jain temple made of red stone.
 The ancient Shri Digamber Jain temple of Sanganer is 16 km from Jaipur.
 In this temple the principal deity is the Lord Adinath (Rishabh Dev).
 The ancient Shri Digambara Jain temple of Sanganer has fine carvings that are comparable to the Dilwara Temples of Mount Abu that are built in many phases.
-The last phase of this temple was completed in the 10th century A.D., according to inscription of V.S.
+The last phase of this temple was completed in the 10th century A.D., according to an inscription of V.S.
 1011 in one of the Toranas.
 It has sky-high shikharas and the inner sanctum is a stone shrine with sky-high eight shikharas (pinnacles).

 In the midst of underground portion, there is located an ancient small temple guarded by the Yaksha.
 The sacred temple has seven underground floors which are kept closed due to old religious beliefs and visitors are not allowed to see them.
-It is said that only a Balyati ascetic Digambara saint can enter in it and able to bring out the idols of this underground temple for a limited period, which is declared and decided previously.
+It is said that only a Balyati ascetic Digambara saint can enter it and able to bring out the idols of this underground temple for a limited period, which is declared and decided previously.
 The idols thus brought out for viewing (Darshan) of devotees, must be placed back within auspicious signs.
-The temple came in light when Muni Sudhasagar Ji, a disciple of Acharya Vidyasagar Ji visited the underground floors.
+The temple came to light when Muni Sudhasagar Ji, a disciple of Acharya Vidyasagar Ji visited the underground floors.
 He brought valuable, never seen before, Jain Murti made of precious stones from the underground floors in the presence of more than five lac Jain disciples.

-He claimed that he encountered many Yaksha in form of snakes who were there to protect the treasure and ordinary people cannot enter into the underground floors without seeking permission from the protector gods.
-The process of bringing Murti and keeping back was telecast live on various TV channels and widely covered by media.
+He claimed that he encountered many Yaksha in the form of snakes who were there to protect the treasure and ordinary people cannot enter into the underground floors without seeking permission from the protector gods.
+The process of bringing Murti and keeping back was telecast live on various TV channels and widely covered by the media.